berndporr/ECG-GUDB/README.rst

     ecg_class = GUDb(subject_number, experiment)

 where `subject_number` is from 0..24 and `experiment` is 'sitting', 'maths', 'walking', 'hand_bike' or 'jogging'.
+The array `ecg_class.experiments` contains these names so that one can loop through the different experiments.

 Retrieve the ECG data
 ---------------------